Ren and Stimpy (characters): Ren Höek

-Kricfalusi originally voiced Ren in a manner that he describes as "a bad imitation of Peter Lorre."
-Billy West said that he auditioned to play Ren; the creators of the series believed that having West—who was also voicing the title character in fellow charter Nicktoon Doug at the time—voice both Ren and Stimpy would give him too large a workload.
+Kricfalusi originally voiced Ren in a manner that he describes as "a bad imitation of Peter Lorre".
+Billy West said that he auditioned to play Ren; the creators of the series believed that having West—who was also voicing the titular character of fellow Nicktoon Doug at the time—voice both Ren and Stimpy would give him too large of a workload.
 West voiced Ren after Nickelodeon fired Kricfalusi; Kricfalusi would return for the TNN episodes and unaired episodes of The Ren & Stimpy Show.
+Additional lines for Ren were done by sound editor Brian Mendelsohn and Bob Camp, who also did Ren's singing voice in the episodes "In the Army" and "The Royal Canadian Kilted Yaksmen".
 Chris Edgerly would voice the character in the game Nicktoons MLB.
-In the pilot episode, Pierre Decelles provided Ren's signature diabolical laughter, while West performed Ren's laugh in the series.
-His catchphrase is "You eediot", and he also uses variations of "What is your problem, you sick little monkey?", which is similar to a quote by Lorre in The Maltese Falcon: "You... you imbecile.
+In the pilot episode, Pierre DeCelles provided Ren's signature diabolical laughter and screams, while West performed Ren's laugh in the series.
+His catchphrase is "You eediot!", and he also uses variations of "What is your problem, you sick little monkey?", which is similar to a quote by Lorre in The Maltese Falcon: "You... you imbecile.
 You bloated idiot.
 You stupid fat-head, you."

 Kricfalusi complained about Nickelodeon executives requesting that Ren have "a softer side".
 Bill Wray said that Ren was his favorite character to write for; Wray described Ren as "fun" because "you can make him mean."
 In 1993 he added that "It drives me crazy when I tell people I work on the show and they always say, 'Make Ren meaner.'"